 Community Supported Agriculture (CSA) is a way to buy local food directly from a farmer.
 You purchase a “share” and become a farm “member.”
-You then receive a box of vegetables or other farm products regularly throughout the growing season.
-Some farms also offer choose-your-own or “market shares” where you can make your own box of veggies at the farm stand.
+The farm delivers a box of vegetables regularly throughout the growing season.
+You choose the pick-up location from a list of options the farm provides.
+Some farms offer choose-your-own options or “market shares” where you can compile your own box of vegetables at their weekly farm stand.
 However, CSA is much more than just a weekly delivery of food.
 CSA is a powerful investment in your health, community, and local economy.
 It’s a partnership between farms and consumers that keeps independent businesses thriving, helps families eat seasonal, local produce, and charges farmers and consumers with the responsibility of building a strong, equitable food system.
 Learn more about the history of CSA.

-In general, members sign up from December-April (or until a farm fills up, which can often happen as early as March) for the coming growing season.
+Members usually sign up between December and April (or until a farm’s membership fills up, which can often happen as early as March) for the coming growing season.
 Members pay for their share of vegetables up front (some farms offer installment payment plans, but many require full payment at enrollment) and receive a weekly or bi-weekly delivery of vegetables through the 20-28 week high growing season from May-October.

 Once you’re enrolled in your farm, the real fun begins as the weekly box of freshly picked, seasonal goodies arrive in your neighborhood.

 Do you enjoy cooking at home, or want to learn?
 Do you like the flavors and challenges of seasonal eating and the idea of committing to your food producers?
-Then CSA is right for you!
+Then CSA could be great for you!

 Depending on the share options your farm provides, you may be able to select your vegetables.
 In the a standard box, the farmer chooses the vegetables.
-However, some farms offer customizable shares, which allows you to pick what you get each week.
-Visit our farm search tool to find out what farms offer customizable shares.
+However, some farms offer customizable or market shares, which allows you to pick what you get each week.
+Visit our farm search tool to find out what farms offer customizable and market shares.

 Depending on your farm, you may have the option for a “Standard” share (feeds 4 healthy vegetable eaters every week), a “Half” or “Every-other-week” share (either a weekly delivery of a smaller quantity of food, or a Standard box that comes less frequently), or other variations on quantity and frequency of delivery.
 Additional products may be available through your farm or their partnership with their neighboring farms (eggs, honey, cheese, etc).